Biden calls Jan. 6 riot an attempted ‘coup’ - NewsBreak

 “The violent mob of January 6, 2021, empowered and encouraged by a defeated former president, sought to win through violence what he had lost at the ballot box,” Biden said during a speech in Atlanta pushing for the passage of voting rights legislation .
 “To impose the will of the mob, to overturn free and fair election, and for the first time, the first time in American history, to stop the peaceful transfer of power.
 They failed, they failed, but democracy’s victory was not certain nor is democracy’s future.”

 “That’s why we’re here today: to stand against the forces in America that value power over principle, forces that attempted a coup, a coup against the legally expressed will of the American people by sowing doubt, inventing charges of fraud and seeking to steal the 2020 election from the people,” he continued.
 “They want chaos to reign.
-We want the people to rule.”Trump lashes out after Biden speech: ‘Used my name today to try to further divide America’
+We want the people to rule.”Rochester lawmakers who lived through the Jan.
+6 U.S. Capitol attack reflect on that day

 The speech came on the heels of Biden’s forceful address marking the one-year anniversary of the Jan.
 6 attack last week.
 Tuesday’s speech appears to be the first instance of the president using the word “coup” to describe the attack, which he called an “armed insurrection” last week.